Open Access Land FAQs

 Can I always walk on open access land?

 Not always.
 Farmers and landowners have the right to close their land sometimes.
-This is usually for land management, public safety, fire prevention or conservation.
+This may be for land management, public safety, or conservation reasons.
+Open access land may also be closed at times of exceptional fire risk.
 Please take notice of any signs showing that land is closed.
-You can also check on the Natural England website.
+You can also check on the Natural England website or for restrictions that are notified annually.

 Can I walk wherever I want?